-It’s never really summer until we visit the Ocean City Boardwalk, where families have flocked to the boards for over a century.
-It’s the kind of spot where you make incredible memories, with tons of family-friendly attractions and summers that feel like they’ll never end.
-The Ocean City Boardwalk is one of the longest on the Jersey Shore, filled with amusement rides, a water park, arcades, tasty food, cute shops, and tempting dessert spots, and no two visits are alike.
+We never feel like it’s truly summer until we visit the Ocean City Boardwalk, where families have flocked to the boards for over a century.
+It’s the kind of spot where my family of four has a blast, with tons of family-friendly attractions and summers that feel like they’ll never end.
+The boardwalk is one of the longest on the Jersey Shore, filled with amusement rides, a water park, arcades, tasty food, cute shops, and tempting dessert spots, and no two visits are alike.
 My family always has a fantastic time bouncing from fun putt-putt courses to the thrilling rides at Playland’s Castaway Cove and savoring our favorite boardwalk food, like the cheesy pizza slices.
-Keep scrolling for more on what to do on the Ocean City Boardwalk and how this family-friendly boardwalk is the stuff of core summer memories. (featured photo credit: NJ MOM)
+Ready to make your own core summer memories on this family-friendly boardwalk?
+Read on for what to know about the Ocean City Boardwalk and our family favorites. (featured photo credit: NJ MOM)

 5 Things To Do On The Ocean City Boardwalk